DashieTM/DashNix/docs/src/README.md

 You can find a custom ISO on my NextCloud server: [Link](https://cloud.dashie.org/s/z7G3zS9SXeEt2ERD).
-With this, you will receive the example config in /iso/example alongside the gnome desktop environment, as well as a few tools like gnome-disks, neovim, vscodium, a browser etc.
+With this, you will receive the example config in /iso/example alongside the gnome desktop environment, as well as a few tools like gnome-disks, Neovim, Vscodium, a browser etc.

 Alternatively, you can use whatever NixOS installer and just install your config from there, just make sure to set the drive configuration before.

 ## Commands

-First, copy the readonly config from /iso/example-config to a location of your choice.
+First, copy the read-only config from /iso/example-config to a location of your choice.

 ```sh
 cp /iso/example-config ~/config -r